-Notes D Snow day Sudding on the hill from the upper field to the baseball field!
-Safest place in the neighborhood for Kids to enjoy the rure Slidding day in the City.
-The location of the post, central to many walkable heighbor hords, and to amenities like food carts & the Hitsdale Shopping Center, is a huge part of what maker it an essential summer gathering spots.
-The News from the pal area are a bonus! @ watering my son in a great sports field, with ample parking, seating, and open spaces for family and friends to pass time while games are played, is amesome
+Notes D Snow day Stidding on the hill from the upper field to the baseball field!
+Safest place in the neighborhood for Kids to enjoy the rare Stidding day in the city.
+The location of the pool, central to many walkable heighbor hoods, and to amenities like food carts & the Hirbdale Shopping Center, is a huge part of what maker it an essential Summer gothering spots.
+The news from the pool area are a bonus! @watching my son in a great sports field, with ample parking, seating, and open spaces for family and friends to pass time while games are played. is amesome